The Sonoma County Conservation Council has named Teri Shore, North Bay Regional Director of Greenbelt Alliance, as its Environmentalist of the Year.

 Shore is being recognized for leading the campaign for Community Separators, which won protection of over 53,000 acres from sprawl for the next 20 years.
 She also volunteers as chair of the Sierra Club Sonoma Group.

 “The award really goes to my colleagues and the people of Sonoma County who stepped up in a big way for open space last year,” said Shore.
 “And I am so moved to be recognized by the environmental community, my tribe, now and forever.”

-Sonoma County Conservation Action (SCCA) is the nonpartisan, political arm of Sonoma County’s environmental movement.
-Its annual award, stated in 1975, recognizes people who have recently made outstanding efforts to protect regional resources or advanced their better stewardship.
+Sonoma County Conservation Council is a nonprofit, nonpolitical federation of environmental organizations serving Sonoma County since 1986..
+Its annual award recognizes people who have recently made outstanding efforts to protect regional resources or advanced their better stewardship.